tandasat/RemoteWriteMonitor/README.md

 being written and whether it gets executed.
 Thus, you should only focus on output related to the sample you are analyzing as it reports a lot of legit activities too.

--- It was designed so because it is far more difficult to track all written regions and reports only when it is executed (I wrote [that](https://sites.google.com/site/tandasat/home/egg) long time ago).
+ - It was designed so because it is far more difficult to track all written regions and reports only when it is executed (I wrote [that](https://sites.google.com/site/tandasat/home/egg) long time ago, and that was hell).

 - It does not monitor any of processes existed when the driver's installation.
 Thus, the second injection will not be reported when the sample injects code into an explorer.exe, and then the injected code in the explorer.exe injects code into another process.

 - It may or may not save the contents of memory that is really executed because it only takes dump at the occurrence of those API call.
 This is particularly true in the case of ZwMapViewOfSection().

--- These are limitations but will be fine for letting analysts know injection may be happening.
+ - These are limitations but will be fine for letting analysts know injection may be happening.

-Supported Platforms
+Supported Platform(s)
 -----------------
 - Windows 7 SP1 x86